People in the Library Have the Right to Expect

 Maximum fine per item: $3.00

 A fine is a fee assessed for overdue library materials.
 Fines are assessed on a daily basis with a maximum rate based on the overdue material.
 Fines are not charged on Sunday or on days the library is closed.
-Members with Golden Buckeye cards are exempt from daily overdue fines but fees for lost and damaged items do accrue.
+Members with Golden Buckeye, TE3N and Three for Me cards are exempt from daily overdue fines but fees for lost and damaged items do accrue.
 AV material will not be discharged from the member’s card until all items in the set are returned or paid for as lost material.
 Overdue fines will accrue until this time.
 Please note that these fines only apply to materials owned by MCDL.

 Fees are charged to a member’s record when an item is reported or assumed lost or returned damaged beyond repair.
 The record for an item will indicate the replacement price in the event that the material has been lost or damaged beyond repair.

 |Audiobook (per CD or audio cassette replaced)||$8.00|

 * OCLC replacement price is temporarily $25.00 until the actual value is of the item is determined.